The Employment Law Review: Israel

 Overtime compensation must be paid after working 8.6 hours per day (or 7.6 hours on the relevant shortened day) or 42 hours per week.
 For the first two hours of overtime, an additional 25 per cent is paid per hour, and for the third hour of overtime and thereafter, an additional 50 per cent per hour.

-Employees may generally work up to 12 hours in total, per day, and up to 16 hours of overtime per week.
+Employees may generally work up to 12 hours per day, in total, and up to 16 hours of overtime per week.

 An Israeli employer may employ a foreign employee in Israel provided that: